balachrist/sa-bok/README.md

 ## Disclaimer

-SA-BOK is a practitioner-driven reference framework intended to support Security Architecture learning, capability development, governance, and assurance activities.
+SA-BOK is a practitioner-driven body of knowledge intended to support Security Architecture learning, capability development, governance, and assurance activities.

+It is not intended to replace established frameworks or standards, but to provide a consolidated view of the Security Architecture discipline.